8 steps to building features your users actually want

 A new feature standing trial

-"Mr. Post-it… did you, or did you NOT, overstate your value to the product?"
+"Mr. Post-it.
+Did you, or did you not, overstate your product value?"

-I love this step, because this is a “kill step”, meaning that if the demand for the feature can’t be proven, this is the first point at which we can wipe it off the list.
+I love this step because it is a “kill step,” meaning that if the demand for the feature can’t be proven, this is the first point at which we can remove it from the list.

-In order to be valuable to your users, the new feature needs to solve a problem for them.
-A problem worth solving.
+To be valuable to your users, the new feature needs to solve a problem for them.

 If it doesn’t, they won’t use it, and then it becomes clutter.
 Clutter takes away from their experience with your product.
 Clutter = bad.